Why People Fall Out Of Love & What It Means For Your Relationship

 If we knew to expect the eventual fall from grace that occurs with every couple in a committed relationship, we wouldn't feel so shocked when it happens.
 But because we're inundated with the Hollywood ideal of "happily ever after," we subconsciously believe, even if we rationally know better, that the in-love feelings should last forever.

-The good news is that, once you fall out of love, you can begin the satisfying work of learning how to sustain real love which, in a healthy marriage or long-term partnership, grows over time.
-Some people seem to possess the art and skill of love effortlessly.
+The good news is that, once you fall out of love, you can begin the satisfying work of learning how to sustain real love, which in a healthy marriage or long-term partnership, grows over time.
+(And yes, you can even get that crush feeling on your spouse again with time.)

 Here are some basic love laws that will help you reignite your feelings of love and attraction for your partner: